 Air casters probably have the most flexibility when it comes to the weight questions.
-Because air casters ride on a thin film of compressed air, it takes as little as a pound of push for every 1⁄2 ton of weight you intend to move, making air casters suitable for moves of virtually any weight class.
+Because air casters ride on a thin film of compressed air, it takes only a pound of push for every 1⁄2 ton of weight you intend to move.
+This makes air casters suitable for moves of virtually any weight class.